-Jenny, to get us started, can you just give us a quick reminder, share a bit with us about you and your family and how you first came across the idea of unschooling.
+Jennie, to get us started, can you just give us a quick reminder, share a bit with us about you and your family and how you first came across the idea of unschooling.

-JENNY: Hi Pam, so, there’s five in our family.
+JENNIE: Hi Pam, so, there’s five in our family.
 I came across unschooling after my daughter Madeleine attended JK, and after our shared experience with the schooling system I decided to explore a few other options.
 So, with myself, my husband and my three kids now, we’ve all decided to move into unschooling.
 We practiced attachment parenting with all three of our kids—unschooling just felt like a natural extension of that.
 So that’s how I’ve kind of come into unschooling.

 PAM: That’s beautiful.
 And thanks for the little update.

 So, let’s start with this question…

 What were some of your bigger fears or uncertainties as you first began unschooling and now what do they look like?

 JENNIE: I knew that in order to do it right, I had to commit.
 I had to commit to unschooling.
 And that was really hard for me at first.
 So, I think the biggest hurdle was accepting that the schoolish ways or my schoolish definitions weren’t the only measures of intelligence.

 For example, it was hard for me to accept that my kids wouldn’t be able to read or do math until they were older.
 Once I accepted that, and once I started to focus more on what they could do, instead of what they couldn’t do, it changed my focus completely.